Today, we went back to Theewaterskloof Dam. And wow. What a difference a day 980 days makes.

 Here are a few takeaways from this week’s numbers and the information provided therein.

+We are still using too much water.
+And by “we”, I mean people who aren’t me or my family.
+But even so, even with those people who aren’t me and my family, Cape Town has cut its water use by almost 50% when compared with similar periods a few years back.
 Can “we” do better?
 Well, “we” should be able to, but interestingly, “we” have been stuck at this sort of level for a while now.
 Could this be some sort of impasse, and if so, why is it happening and what can the City do to get past it?
 There are already plenty of measures in place, but are they actually having enough effect?

 582 million litres x 7 days = 4,060 million litres, but actual volume stored in the dams dropped by 8,739 million litres.
 That discrepancy is mainly due to evaporation because of the hot weather and strong winds we’ve seen this week over the Winelands area.
 So, in the last 7 days, we’ve lost an additional 8 days at 582 million litres back up to the sky.
 And let’s face it – it’s going to be hot and windy a lot more over the summer.